 About Medinet Madi Temple

-Medinet Madi Temple is an ancient Egyptian temple to the fierce crocodile deity, Sobek and his wife, Renenutet.
+Medinet Madi Temple is an ancient Egyptian temple in Egypt dedicated to the fierce crocodile deity, Sobek and his wife, Renenutet.
 At its peak, this temple would have been a place for breeding and nurturing sacred crocodiles in preparation for them to be mummified for sale to pilgrims.

-Today, the Medinet Madi Temple is open to the public.
-Visitors can see its rows of sphinxes and lions and crocodile pools as well as depictions of Sobek with his head of a crocodile and man’s body.
+First recorded in modern times by Napoleon’s Egyptian expedition, today the Medinet Madi Temple is open to the public.
+Visitors can see its rows of sphinxes and lions and crocodile pools as well as depictions of Sobek with his crocodile head and man’s body.

 Discover the best Historic Sites in Egypt, from Giza to German El Alamein Cemetery and more, includes an interactive map of Egyptian cultural monuments and landmarks.